Veshy25/PythonProject1/README.md

 Some Questions that this Data Analysis aims to answer from the data set of marketing_campaign:
 1) What product categories are most popular ?
-2) Which customer segments are more responsive to each of these individual marketing campaigns ?
+2) Which customer segments are more likely to respond positively to marketing campaigns ?
 3) Which marketing channel is most effective in reaching our customers ?
 4) ...